 Along the shore, things were a bit prettier and slightly breezy.
 Here we took a break to watch some water planes (not sure of the technical name) land and take off from just in front of the Tempio Voltiano.
 Won’t lie, it was pretty cool, neither of us had ever seen that before.

 Our ferry departed just a few steps away from the Piazza Cavour, where we embarked upon our cruise around Lake Como.
-Our “tour boat” was really just a local ferry, which made various stops along the lake, but took about 3 hours (for us) to get to Bellagio, our final destination.
+Our “tour boat” was really just a local ferry, which made various stops along the lake, and took about three hours (for us) to get to Bellagio, our final destination.
 We landed some seats on the top deck toward the front of the boat (fully shaded) and settled in for some pretty views and breezes.
 That’s when we noticed a mother/daughter duo who was on tour with us…they had purchased a bottle of Pinot Grigio.
 Genius, we thought.
 So, we followed suit and ordered ourselves a bottle with two glasses, as well (takes me back to my Alameda ferry rides).
 Sadly, we drank that bottle faster than we probably should have, but it was just so cold and refreshing.

 A benefit of taking the tour was Nadia.
 She was a phenomenal tour guide with an even better sense of humor.
-Each person was given a headset (radio thing with 1 ear phone), where Nadia was always in your ear, whispering details about this or that villa, a movie that had been filmed there, the place where Versace lived (and maybe died), etc. However, I have to admit our favorite Nadia-ism was her absolutely amazing turn of phrase when speaking English with an Italian accent.
+Each person was given a headset (radio thing with 1 ear phone), where Nadia was always in your ear, whispering details about this or that villa, a movie that had been filmed there, the place where Versace lived, etc. However, I have to admit our favorite Nadia-ism was her absolutely amazing turn of phrase when speaking English with an Italian accent.
 She added an “eh” or “a” to the end of everything.
 Making every statement sound a little bit like a question.
 Even better was how she said speed boat – “speed-y boat-a.”
-I’ll wager she mentioned/pointed out at least 50 speed boats for X or Y reason, and each time it made both of us smile with the glee of a 4 year-old in a candy store.
+I’ll wager she mentioned/pointed out at least 50 speed boats for X or Y reason, and each time it made both of us smile with the glee of a four year-old in a candy store.

 Before we docked at Bellagio, I had asked Nadia for some lunch recommendations.
 She responded, “There are lots of touristy places along the water.
 You do not want to eat there, eh.
 I will show you some great spots where the locals eat, eh.
 There is a place where they cook the pasta in parmesan cheese.
 You will love it.
 Follow me when we get off.”
 Nadia took us to the Hotel Suisse Restaurant.
 It was amazing.
-From the street it looks like it might be a tourist trap, but it is 150 percent legitimate (Nadia at lunch there, too, which says something).
+From the street it looks like it might be a tourist trap, but it is 150 percent legitimate (Nadia ate lunch there, too, which says something).
 Jim and I ordered a morel risotto dish with asparagus (for two) as a starter followed by two fresh fish dishes.
 This was EASILY the best risotto I’ve ever had.
 It was so creamy, but not heavy.
 Absolutely perfect.
-While we were eating we saw at least 4 other tables order the pasta made in the giant wheel of parmesan (see below).
+While we were eating we saw at least four other tables order the pasta made in the giant wheel of parmesan (see below).
 If that doesn’t tickle your cheese-loving fancy, I don’t know what will.

 After lunch we wandered into an antique jewelry store, as I had eyed the black cameos in the widow twice.
 On my first trip to Italy, I had no idea cameos were an Italian thing, even though I saw them EVERYWHERE.
 When I returned home my mother asked me if I’d bought any.
 I replied no and she midly scolded me.
 Since then, I’ve been collecting cameos (rings, pins, earrings, necklaces) and am happy to report I added a black cameo medallion to my collection.
 After my shopping excursion, we explored the town a bit before settling on some gelato (lemon and strawberry for Jim, lemon and tutti fruity for me…both refreshing).